 Keeping the customer informed

-It is our commitment that we keep the customer informed about the progress of the investigation of the complaint.
+It is our commitment to keep the customer informed about the progress of the complaint investigation.
 We seek to do this using all forms of communication and on an ongoing basis.
 The customer may request an update at anytime.

 Four week stage

 If we are unable to resolve a complaint within a four week period, we write to the customer confirming this and explain the reasons for the delay.

 If we are still unable to resolve the complaint within eight weeks, we will write to confirm this, explain the reasons for the delay and request permission to continue our investigation.
 At this stage we will remind the customer of their right to refer the complaint to the Financial Ombudsman Service with details of how to do this.

 As soon as we have completed our investigation we write with a full explanation of our investigation and set out our findings with an explanation of why we have reached our conclusion.
 Our findings will be either that the customer had ‘cause’ to complain or ‘no cause’ to complain.
 Where ‘cause’ is found we set out the action we propose to take to redress the complaint.
 We will ask the customer to confirm they accept / reject our redress offer.
 Again, at this point we will remind the customer of their right to refer the complaint to the Financial Ombudsman Service.

 We aim to issue settlement to customers within five days following receipt of their signed acceptance.
 If, for whatever reason, we think this may take longer then we will let the customer know in advance.